StefanoAnzolut/business-guide/source/integrations/google.rst

 - You’ll be asked to allow access to complete installation

 - Click **Allow** if you agree

-Once the plug-in is installed, you’ll have to finish the setup to connect Google Drive with Skribble.
-Follow the instructions on the screen. **You’ll need Google Drive admin rights for this.**
+- Once the plug-in is installed, finish the setup to connect Google Drive with Skribble.
+You’ll need Google Drive admin rights for this.

 - Go to **Google Admin Console**